List of Coronation Street characters introduced in 1964: Trevor Ogden

 Trevor (also Dudley) Ogden was the son of Stan and Hilda Ogden.
 He arrived with his family in 1964, but when the Street residents took cover in the Mission hall basement during a bomb scare, 15-year-old Trevor took his opportunity to raid the houses and left for London with the stolen goods.
+He was still in London in 1967, where he called his father to tell him that Hilda - who was missing after having a nervous breakdown - was not with him.

-Nine years later, Stan and Hilda tracked Trevor down to Chesterfield where he was living with his wife and son.
+Six years later, Stan and Hilda tracked Trevor down to Chesterfield where he was living with his wife and son.
 Trevor was horrified to see them, as he had told his wife Polly that his parents had died in a car crash.
 The family patched up their differences and the Ogdens went home.
+Their son, Damian was born in 1973.
+Polly and Trevor lived in a detached house in Chesterfield, far removed from the working class community Trevor ran away from when he was fifteen.
+Stan and Hilda were thrilled to learn that they were grandparents again (their first grandchild, Darren Barlow, was killed in a road accident in 1970).
+Subsequently, Stan and Hilda were only contacted when the younger Ogdens wanted something, such as in December 1975 when Hilda was called on to look after Trevor and Damian while a heavily pregnant Polly was in hospital with toxaemia.
+A month later, Damian's younger sister Jayne was born.

 Trevor made three visits to Weatherfield, making his last appearance in November 1984 when he attended his father's funeral, expressing his disappointment that his sister Irma (by then living in Canada) had not made the effort to attend.
 After making sure his mother was OK, Trevor got in his car and drove home.